 Pair Warden with TheAuditor

-Provider freedom + serious token economics from Warden.
+Provider freedom and serious token economics from Warden.
 Verified-fact code intelligence from TheAuditor.
 Why the pairing isn't a coincidence.

-Most AI coding agents lock you into two things: a single LLM provider, and a single view of your codebase.
-Warden breaks the first lock.
-TheAuditor breaks the second.
-Pairing them is the rare case where two pre-launch tools were independently designed with each other in mind.
+Most AI coding agents lock you into two things: a single LLM provider, and a single guessed view of your codebase.
+Warden gives you provider freedom.
+TheAuditor gives your agent facts instead of guesses.
+Pairing them is the rare case where two pre-launch tools were designed, independently, with each other in mind.

 What Warden buys you